-Useful FFmpeg Commands - Digital Inspiration
+Useful FFmpeg Commands for Working with Audio and Video Files

-FFmpeg is an extremely powerful and versatile command line tool for converting audio and video files.
+FFmpeg is an extremely powerful and versatile command-line tool for converting audio and video files.
 It is free and available for Windows, Mac and Linux machines.
-Whether you want to join two video files, extract the audio component from a video file, convert your video into an animated GIF, FFmpeg can do it all and even more.
+Whether you want to join two video files, extract audio from a video file, split audio files, convert your video into an animated GIF, FFmpeg can do it all and even more.

 Extract the audio from a video file with this simple FFmpeg command.